New York–based photographer Michael Turek has spent two decades refining the art of looking.

 Taking a camera enhances the whole experience of travel because you’re engaged in trying to aestheticize what you’re seeing.
 You’re putting the world in a rectangle, and it brings you into a heightened level of awareness and intentionality.

-Susan Sontag said photography is the act of pointing.
+Susan Sontag is often credited with saying that photography is the act of pointing.
 When you see something that excites or inspires you, the instinct is to point – Hey, look at that, that’s cool.
 The camera formalises that instinct.
 In the time it takes to see a scene and put the viewfinder to your eye, you ask yourself: what about this scene interests me?

 You choose what to include, what to exclude – and those decisions become your voice, your paintbrush, your identity.